The Best (and Worst) Times to Visit Yellowstone Explained

 The worst time of day to see wildlife is midday, as most animals retreat to shaded areas in less visible locations.

-Best Time to Visit Yellowstone and Grand Teton National Parks
+Best Time to Visit Yellowstone and Grand Teton National Parks in One Trip

-September as a whole is a great time to visit both parks, as the Jenny Lake Boat Shuttle is generally open through September.
-However, for the first week of September, the shuttle is still open early in the morning, which is ideal for hiking in Grand Teton National Park.
+September as a whole works well for visiting both parks, as the Jenny Lake Boat Shuttle is generally open through September.
+(This shuttle provides access to numerous hiking trails across Jenny Lake.)
+However, for the first week of September, the shuttle opens earlier, which is best for hiking.
 (Around September 8th, shuttle hours change from 7am-7pm to 10am-4pm.)
-This is helpful because the Jenny Lake Boat Shuttle eliminates about a 2-mile each-way trek to the Cascade Canyon, Inspiration Point, and Hidden Falls Trailheads, some of the best hikes in Grand Teton National Park.
+This is helpful since the Jenny Lake Boat Shuttle eliminates about a 2-mile each-way trek to the Cascade Canyon, Inspiration Point, and Hidden Falls Trailheads, some of the best hikes in Grand Teton National Park.

-May is also a great time to visit both parks, particularly for bear-watching.
-Just remember to plan your trip once the road between Yellowstone and Grand Teton National Parks opens for the season, which is typically around May 10th.
-(Check current year road opening dates here.)
+May is also a great time to visit both Yellowstone and Grand Teton National Parks, particularly for bear-watching.
+Just remember to plan your trip once the road between the parks opens for the season, which is typically around May 10th.

-Worst Time to Visit Yellowstone and Grand Teton
+Worst Time to Visit Yellowstone and Grand Teton in One Trip

-November and April are the worst months to visit Yellowstone and Grand Teton National Parks.
-The road between the two parks is closed, which will add many hours to your drive between parks.
+The months of November and April are the worst months to visit Yellowstone and Grand Teton National Parks in one trip.
+The road between the two parks is closed, which will add many hours to your drive between the parks.
 Additionally, November is off-season in Yellowstone, meaning most park facilities are no longer open for the summer and fall season, but the winter season hasn’t yet begun.
 Ski resorts in Jackson Hole near Grand Teton generally do not open till late November.

 Best Time to Visit Yellowstone for Hiking